In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 http://www.yourdomain.com/images/supportbutton.jpg

-In order for someone to go to the contact page when the graphic button is clicked, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will then link the button image to this URL in Step 3 …
+For someone to be taken to your contact page when the help button gets clicked, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will then link your button image to this URL in Step 3 …

-If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
-In simple terms, we just need to create the instructions linking the graphic image to your contact page/helpdesk.
+Don’t worry … this sounds a lot more technical than it is.
+Basically, we just need to create the instructions for your clickable button.

-Your code can be typed into a simple text file and will look something like this …
+Your instructions can be written a plain text file and should look something like this …

 - Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.